Haris-Javed101/Data-Structures-in-C/README.md

 Simple implemention of singly-linked-list using object-oriented way.

-Note: The program is created without considering buffer overflow and return address overwriting vulnerabilites!
+Note: The program is created without considering buffer overflow vulnerabilites!